 TRAK will be undertaking research, scholarship and learning and is heavily dependent on using information in whatever form and wherever it exists.
 Because of its importance, we recognise that this organisation must protect its information assets.
 We will do this in ways that are appropriate and cost effective.
-This will help safeguard adherence to the Data Protection Act and maintain our good reputation for security.
+This will help safeguard adherence to the General Data Protection Regulation 2016/679 and maintain our good reputation for security.

 Our ability to exploit and gain advantage from information will enable us to maintain and improve our reputation and ensure that we meet our strategic goals.
 This policy will therefore support and strengthen the implementation of our Information Strategy.